Hypasist/Fantalone/readme.md

 # Fantalone

-This game is a turn-based strategy for two or more players, strongly inspired by XX century boardgame Abalone.
+Fantalone is a turn-based strategy for two or more players, strongly inspired by XX century boardgame Abalone.
-It's developed for Android and PC, will feature TCP/IP multiplayer.

 ## Requirements
 * Godot 3.4.2